BumblebeeBat/FlyingFox/docs/coin_creation.md

 ## Startup example

+Startups are optimized to increase in value very quickly.
+We can repurpose their design choices to make a blockchain with a fast-growing market cap.

 Looking at an example from the startup world.
 Lets say you own 10% of a small company, and someone shows up to make a huge investment, buying 50% of the company at a price that makes the company worth 10x more.
 Now you don't own 10%, you only own 5%, but the company is worth 10 times more, so your investment is worth 5x more, even though you have a smaller percentage of the total.
 Your shares got diluted, but you still earned profit.